llsoftsec/llsoftsecbook/book.md

 ![leakage of execution cycle](img/side_channel_leakage_figure_2_duration){ width=80% }

-Power variation due to value changes – The   power spikes in the power signature are often dependent of how many bits are toggled in the register(s), so the amplitude of the spike could be used to tell how many register bits has changed in that clock cycle.
+Power variation due to value changes – The power spikes in the power signature are often dependent on a combination of how many bits are set and how many bits have toggled in the register(s) --- the so-called Hamming weight and Hamming distance, so the amplitude of the spike could be used to guess the register value in that clock cycle.
 The power spikes can be caused by a combination of

 - Logic switching due to the operations of an instruction (e.g. power consumed